elsie-dev/Purple-Rabbit/readme.md

 ## Contents

-When you have completed this test you will have demonstrated skills/knowledge in
+When you have completed this test you will have demonstrated skills/knowledge in:

 - docker
 - mariadb